Biden administration, settling a long fight, plans to block a mine in Alaska - The Boston Globe

 WASHINGTON — The Biden administration on Wednesday took a major legal step toward protecting Bristol Bay in Alaska, one of the world’s most valuable sockeye salmon fisheries that also sits atop enormous copper and gold deposits long coveted by mining companies.

-Citing its authority under the 1972 Clean Water Act, the Environmental Protection Agency proposed a legal determination that would ban the disposal of mining waste in the Bristol Bay watershed.
+The determination would prohibit any entity from disposing mine-related waste within 308 square miles around the site of the proposed Pebble Mine project.
 It is a move that could deal a death blow to the proposed Pebble Mine, an intensely disputed project that would have extracted the metals but also irreparably harmed the ecosystem, scientists said.

 Advertisement

-Blocking the Pebble Mine would be a promise kept for President Joe Biden, who pledged on the campaign trail to “listen to the scientists and protect Bristol Bay.”
+Blocking the Pebble Mine would be a promise kept by President Biden, who pledged on the campaign trail to “listen to the scientists and protect Bristol Bay.”

 Advertisement

 The fight over the fate of Pebble Mine and Bristol Bay has raged for more than a decade.
-The plan to mine Bristol Bay was scuttled years ago under the Obama administration, then found new life under President Donald Trump.
-But opposition from Alaska Native communities, environmentalists and the fishing industry never diminished, and even Trump’s son, Donald Trump Jr., a sportsman who had fished in the region, came out against the project.
-The waters are thick with chum, coho, sockeye and pink salmon.
+The plan to mine Bristol Bay was scuttled years ago under the Obama administration, then found new life under the Trump administration.
+But opposition from Alaska Native communities, environmentalists, and the fishing industry never diminished, and even Trump’s son, Donald Trump Jr., who had fished in the region, came out against the project.
+The waters are thick with coho, sockeye, and pink salmon.

 In 2020, the Army Corps of Engineers denied a permit for the project that was seen as critical for it to proceed.